 There are several produce boxes out there, but I love the model of Imperfect Produce the most.
 We’ve used a few others in the past.
 But for one reason or another, they didn’t last long.

 Imperfect Produce sells produce that is either the wrong size, wrong shape, or just has a few imperfections that make it unacceptable to sell at a grocery store.
 Instead of this produce getting thrown away, Imperfect Produce sells it at a discount and delivers it to your door.
+Doesn’t that sound great?

-Sound awesome?
-That’s because it is.
 Use this link to get $10 off your first box.

 Not only that, it’s totally customizable.
 You get to choose which size of box works best for your family.
 There’s an organic option, too if that’s what you’re looking for.